Nirlov24/Weather-Web-Application/README.md

 # Weather-Web-Application
-A simple weather web application that tells the temperature of a specific location all over the world.
+A simple weather web application that tells the weather condition of the entered location.